umbur/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+   A: Express is a web application framework that sits on top of the Node.js web server.
+      Expresss sits on top of the raw http server module provided by Node.js and adds extra functionality, like routing and middleware support, and a simpler API.

 - [ ] Describe Middleware?

+   A: Middleware functions are functions that have access to the request object ( req ), the response object ( res ), and the next function in the application's request-response cycle.

 - [ ] Describe a Resource?

+   A: In the context of CRUD endpoints a resource can be any information stored in that endpoints

 - [ ] What can the API return to help clients know if a request was successful?

+   A: Status codes and messages(usually json).

 - [ ] How can we partition our application into sub-applications?

+   A: By creating and importing routers and setting up a server.use() at the correct routes.

 ## Project Setup